awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

 ## Creating a Service\-Linked Role<a name="create-service-linked-role"></a>

 The method that you use to create a service\-linked role depends on the service\.
 In some cases, you don't need to manually create a service\-linked role\.
 For example, when you complete a specific action \(such as creating a resource\) in the service, the service might create the service\-linked role for you\.
 Or if you were using a service before it began supporting service\-linked roles, then the service might have automatically created the role in your account\.
-To learn more, see [A New Role Appeared in My IAM Account](troubleshoot_roles.md#troubleshoot_roles_new-role-appeared)\.
+To learn more, see [A New Role Appeared in My AWS Account](troubleshoot_roles.md#troubleshoot_roles_new-role-appeared)\.

 In other cases, the service might support creating a service\-linked role manually using the service console, API, or CLI\.
 For information about which services support using service\-linked roles, see [AWS Services That Work with IAM](reference_aws-services-that-work-with-iam.md) and look for the services that have **Yes **in the **Service\-Linked Role** column\.
 To learn whether the service supports creating the service\-linked role, choose the **Yes** link to view the service\-linked role documentation for that service\.